Dear All,

 1) Complete your notice period.

-2) finish of your tenure by doing something productive for the org.
+2) Finish your tenure by doing something productive for the organization.

 3) If people do not involve you, you involve them.

-4) Its not a good idea to burn bridges, nor is it a good idea to leave the bridge closed.
+4) It's not a good idea to burn bridges, nor is it a good idea to leave the bridge closed.
+Just consider this.

 Ken